ML Two

 - nn.LeakyRelu : an activation func similar to relu

-- nn.Sequential() : to define a neural network by stacking layers together sequentially
+- nn.Sequential() : a container for connecting individual layers together sequentially

 ∜Fourth run at the notebook: